 Bless is automatically dispelled.
 For Fire Shield, you’ll make an ability check with a DC of 14.
 For Invulnerability, you’ll make an ability check with a DC of 19.

-One last thing to note: if a creature has both positive and negative spell effects on them, Dispel Magic will dispel all of them if you target a creature.
-So for this example, let’s say an enemy is benefitting from Bless but also caught in a Web spell that your Wizard pal conjured.
+One last thing to note: if a creature has both positive and negative spell effects on it, Dispel Magic will dispel all of them if you target a creature.
+So, for this example, let’s say an enemy is benefitting from Bless but also caught in a Web spell that your Wizard pal conjured.

 If you cast Dispel Magic and target the creature, it will automatically end the Bless spell and free them from the Web spell.